Healthcare Training

 Our Partners

-Our partners offer wide-ranging opportunities for ICC students ranging from FREE ESL courses to accepting ICC credits for Associate level degrees to personalized enrollment support for a Bachelor of Science in Nursing degree!
+Our partners offer wide-ranging opportunities for ICC students ranging from FREE ESL courses to accepting ICC hours for Associate level degrees to personalized enrollment support for a Bachelor of Science in Nursing degree!

 Building your career?